-The occurrence of pain and mental health comorbidities, including depression, PTSD, and SUD, is well documented.^{291-295} Psychosocial distress can contribute to pain intensity, pain-related disability, and poor response to treatment.
-Untreated psychiatric conditions and current or historical SUD also increase the risk of both unintentional and intentional medication mismanagement, OUD, and overdose.296 Given the intersection between psychiatric/psychological symptoms and chronic pain, it is important that the behavioral health needs of patients with pain are appropriately and carefully evaluated and treated with the concurrent physical pain problem.
+The occurrence of pain and mental health comorbidities, including depression, PTSD, and SUD, is well documented.^{293-297} Psycho-social distress can contribute to pain intensity, pain-related disability, and poor response to treatment.
+Untreated psychiatric conditions and current or historical SUD also increase the risk of both unintentional and intentional medication mismanagement, OUD, and overdose.298 Given the intersection between psychiatric/psychological symptoms and chronic pain, it is important that the behavioral health needs of patients with pain be appropriately and carefully evaluated and treated with the concurrent physical pain problem.

-Although the literature exploring the effectiveness of interventions for patients with painful conditions and comorbid psychiatric concerns is limited, research suggests that regular monitoring and early referral and intervention can improve pain and psychiatric outcomes and prevent negative opioid-related outcomes.^{74,240,288,297} Many CBPs recommend screening and regularly monitoring the psychological health concerns and substance misuse risk of all patients with pain, using multidisciplinary approaches and referring patients to behavioral health and substance use specialists as clinically indicated (see Section 3.1.2 Screening and Monitoring).^{40,298} Technological advances in the delivery of clinical tools (e.g., mobile applications) may improve assessment, monitoring, and treatment delivery,299 although further research is needed.
+Although the literature exploring the effectiveness of interventions for patients with painful conditions and comorbid psychiatric concerns is limited, research suggests that regular monitoring and early referral and intervention can improve pain and psychiatric outcomes and prevent negative opioid-related outcomes.^{74,242,290,299} Many CBPs recommend screening and regularly monitoring the psychological health concerns and substance misuse risk of all patients with pain, using multidisciplinary approaches and referring patients to behavioral health and substance use specialists as clinically indicated (see Section 3.1.2: Screening and Monitoring).^{40,300} Technological advances in the delivery of clinical tools (e.g., mobile applications) may improve assessment, monitoring, and treatment delivery,301 although further research is needed.

-Gap 1: CBPs for chronic pain do not adequately address how to treat individuals with comorbid psychological health concerns.
+GAP 1: CBPs for chronic pain do not adequately address how to treat individuals with comorbid psychological health concerns.

-- Recommendation 1a: Screen for psychological health and SUDs in patients with acute or chronic pain, and consider early referral to behavioral health providers when clinically indicated. - Recommendation 1b: Use an integrated multidisciplinary approach that may include existing evidence-based psychological and behavioral interventions (e.g., CBT, coping skills, stress reduction, mindfulness-oriented recovery) to address chronic pain when clinically indicated. - Recommendation 1c: Refer patients to both pain and addiction specialists when OUD is suspected and ensure an integrative approach to healthcare. - Recommendation 1d: Buprenorphine may be considered and appropriate for pain treatment in this population when clinically indicated. - Recommendation 1e: When considering buprenorphine and other opioids, use the lowest effective dose in conjunction with nonopioid treatment modalities, with enhanced monitoring and collaboration with addiction specialists.
+- RECOMMENDATION 1A: Screen for psychological health and SUDs in patients with acute or chronic pain, and consider early referral to behavioral health providers when clinically indicated. - RECOMMENDATION 1B: Use an integrated multidisciplinary approach that may include existing evidence-based psychological and behavioral interventions (e.g., CBT, coping skills, stress reduction, mindfulness-oriented recovery) to address chronic pain when clinically indicated. - RECOMMENDATION 1C: Refer patients to both pain and addiction specialists when OUD is suspected, and ensure an integrative approach to health care. - RECOMMENDATION 1D: Buprenorphine may be considered appropriate for pain treatment in this population when clinically indicated. - RECOMMENDATION 1E: When considering buprenorphine and other opioids, use the lowest effective dose in conjunction with non-opioid treatment modalities, with enhanced monitoring and collaboration with addiction specialists.
 Conduct regular reevaluation and assessment, with a treatment plan and established goals, to achieve optimal patient outcomes.

-Gap 2: Many CBPs for chronic pain do not adequately address barriers to acceptance of psychological treatments.
+GAP 2: Many CBPs for chronic pain do not adequately address barriers to acceptance of psychological treatments.

-• Recommendation 2a: Enhance and inform patient, clinician, and public understanding of the importance of a biopsychosocial model approach for chronic pain conditions.

-Gap 3: Research gaps exist in the effectiveness of existing psychological interventions for the treatment of psychological health and substance use in the subpopulation of patients with chronic pain and psychological health comorbidities.
+- RECOMMENDATION 2A: Enhance and inform patient, clinician, and public understanding of the importance of a biopsychosocial model approach for chronic pain conditions. - GAP 3: Research gaps exist in the effectiveness of existing psychological interventions for the treatment of psychological health and substance use in the subpopulation of patients with chronic pain and psychological health comorbidities.